Emil Nowakowski

 Emil Nowakowski (born 15 May 1974) is a Polish former professional footballer who played as midfielder, primarily in the Polish lower divisions.
 He has also spent time in the Polish top division and with teams in the United States, Italy, Greece and Germany.
 He is currently a coach at Zagłębie Lubin's academy.

 In 1992, Nowakowski signed with Zagłębie Lubin.
 In 1993, he began the season with Lubin, spent a few games with Górnik Polkowice then finished the season with Chrobry Głogów.
 He remained with them through the 1995–96 season, then moved to the United States where he played the 1996 and 1997 seasons with the Central Jersey Riptide in the USISL.
 In autumn 1997, he moved to Italy where he signed with Serie D club Matera.
 At some point in the season, he returned to Poland to join Górnik Wałbrzych.
 In 1998, he began the season with second-tier side Śląsk Wrocław and finished it at Zagłębie Lubin.
 He was back with Śląsk for the 1999–2000 season.
 In autumn 2000, he moved to Górnik Polkowice.
 After two seasons, he transferred to Polonia Warsaw in the Polish top division.
 In 2004, he was sent to the Polonia's reserve team.
-He then moved to newly formed Greek club Olympiakos Volos from 2004 to 2007.
+He then moved to newly formed Greek club Olympiacos Volos from 2004 to 2007.
 In 2007, he transferred to Pierikos.
 In 2008, he joined Fostiras of the amateur Achaea Football Clubs Association.
 He then played for FC Oberlausitz Neugersdorf in Germany.